Controllability and Vector Potential: Necessary and Sufficient Conditions for Controllability

-Specializing to the case of Example 1.1 shows that Willems' definition of behavioural controllability is a faithful generalization of Kalman's state controllability.
+Specializing the proposition to the case of Example 2.1 shows that Willems' definition of behavioural controllability is a faithful generalization of Kalman's state controllability.

-\begin{corollary} (\cite{w}) A state space behaviour is controllable in the sense of Definition 1.2 if and only if it is controllable in the sense of Definition 1.1. $\square$ \end{corollary}
+\begin{corollary} (\cite{w}) A state space system is controllable in the sense of Definition 2.1 if and only if it is controllable in the sense of Definition 2.3. $\square$ \end{corollary}

-We return to the case of $A = \mathbb{C}[\del_1, \ldots ,\del_n]$, and ask the following questions.
+We return to the case of $A = \mathbb{C}[D_1, \ldots ,D_n]$, and ask the following questions:

-Let the rows of the matrix $P(\partial)$ be a minimum set of generators for $P$.
-What does it mean if $P(x)$ has full row rank for each $x \in \mathbb{C}^n$?
+Let the rows of the matrix $P(D)$ be a minimum set of generators for $P \subset A^k$.
+What does it mean to say that $P(x)$ has full row rank for each $x \in \mathbb{C}^n$?
 Is this still a necessary and sufficient condition for controllability of $\ker_\F(P)$?
-If not, what is the analogue of the PBH test?\\

-\begin{proposition} (\cite{o}) Let $P$ be a submodule of $A^k$, and let $\ell \geqslant 0$ be the cardinality of a minimum set of generators for $P$.
-Then $A^k/P$ is free (of rank $k - \ell$) if and only if the PBH condition, $\frak{i}_\ell(P) = (1)$, is satisfied.
-Thus, the PBH condition is sufficient for $\ker_\F(P)$ to be controllable when $\F$ is $ \Dr,~ \Cinf$ or $\Sr$. \end{proposition} Proof: Clearly, either of the above statements implies that $\ell \leqslant k$; for suppose that $A^k/P$ is free, then $A^k \rightarrow A^k/P \rightarrow 0$ splits, hence $P$ is a direct summand of $A^k$, hence a projective $A$-module.
-Therefore, by Quillen-Suslin,\footnote{The theorem of Quillen-Suslin asserts that a finitely generated projective module over the polynomial ring, is free.} $P$ is free, of rank $\ell \leqslant k$.
+If not, what is now the analogue of the PBH test? \begin{proposition} Let $\F$ be an injective $A$-module, $P$ a submodule of $A^k$ and let $\ell \geqslant 0$ be the cardinality of a minimum set of generators for $P$.
+Then $A^k/P$ is free (of rank $k - \ell$) if and only if $\frak{i}_\ell(P) = (1)$.
+Thus, the PBH condition is sufficient for $\ker_\F(P)$ to be controllable. \end{proposition} Proof: Clearly, both the implications in the above statement imply that $\ell \leqslant k$; for suppose that $A^k/P$ is free, then $A^k \rightarrow A^k/P \rightarrow 0$ splits, hence $P$ is a direct summand of $A^k$, hence a projective $A$-module.
+Therefore, by Quillen-Suslin,\footnote{The theorem of Quillen-Suslin asserts that a finitely generated projective module over the polynomial ring is free.} $P$ is free, of rank $\ell \leqslant k$.
 The other statement, $\frak{i}_\ell(P) = 1$, manifestly implies the inequality.
 We may also assume that $\ell > 0$, because otherwise $P$ is the 0 submodule of $A^k$, and then $\frak{i}_0(P)$ is the $k$-th Fitting ideal of $A^k$, which by definition equals $(1)$.